 Vitamin B1, also known as the “anti-stress” vitamin, helps support the immune system and soothes the nervous system.
 This may help prevent stress-related breakouts.

 Stress does not directly cause acne breakouts.
-It is when you’re stressed, stress hormones increase and triggers the oil glands to produce more oil.
+It is when you’re stressed, stress hormones increase and trigger the oil glands to produce more oil.
 This leads to an acne flare-up.

 Do you know besides chia seeds, flax seeds have an impressive amount of thiamine (Vitamin B1)?
 There is a comparison chart in this article I wrote.
 It also explains the health benefits of both seeds.